 • Key components: Sewage Treatment Plants (STPs), industrial effluent treatment, ghat renovation, cremation infrastructure, organic farming promotion in buffer zone, biodiversity conservation

-• Target: Zero untreated sewage discharge by 2022 (delayed)
+• Target: Zero untreated sewage discharge (delayed from 2022; ongoing)

 UPSC Connect